-PAYMENT POLICY: Each person's enrollment affects whether or not a workshop runs.
-A commitment to take a workshop indicates a commitment to paying fees in full.
-Fees are nonrefundable except in the case of a medical emergency on the part of the enrollee or close family member.
+PAYMENT POLICY A commitment to take a workshop is a commitment to pay in full.
+Fees are nonrefundable except in the case of a medical emergency.
+In other circumstances, no refunds are offered for classes missed.